BrokenEagle/PythonScripts/README.txt

     Danbooru.
 This includes whether the image name is properly formatted, whether the image exists on Danbooru and/or Pixiv, and whether the image is an MD5 match with Danbooru and/or Pixiv.

+  d. watchdog.py

+    Have a global variable "watchdogfile" in the monitored application that points to a file.
+    Have the application continue to write to or touch that file in the main execution loop to establish its heartbeat.
+Adjust the parameters on the watchdog application as necessary to restart the application when a lockup has been detected.